 While you can’t eat wheat flour tortillas (aka, gluten) on the gluten-free diet, you can still eat tortillas; you just have to look for a gluten-free tortilla option instead.

-In this post, I’ll share with you the many gluten-free tortilla brands available at today’s grocery stores, as well as share several gluten-free tortillas recipes created by some of my favorite gluten-free bloggers.
+In this post, I’ll share with you the many gluten-free tortilla brands available at today’s grocery stores (and which are the best!), as well as share several gluten-free tortillas recipes created by some of my favorite gluten-free bloggers.

 Gluten-Free Tortilla Brands